-Have you ever been at a party and you walk into a room and a person is telling a joke and hits the punchline and absolutely EVERYBODY is bent over laughing and you have no idea why it was so funny and wish that you had the background so that you could be laughing along with everyone else? or Imagine if you were frozen in cryogenics three years ago and today was your “thaw day”.
+Have you ever been at a party and you walk into a room and a person is telling a joke and hits the punchline and absolutely EVERYBODY is bent over laughing and you have no idea why it was so funny and wish that you had the background so that you could be laughing along with everyone else?
+Or imagine if you were frozen in cryogenics three years ago and today was your “thaw day”.
 When you were frozen in 2013 you saw Donald Trump on TV telling people they “are fired” watching the Apprentice.
-Somehow, today in November of 2016, after getting the chill out, you turn on the TV and find out that somehow he was determined to be one of the top two people out of 325 million people in the US to be considered for leader of the free world and President of the US.
+Somehow, today in May of 2017, after getting the chill out, you turn on the TV and find out that somehow he was determined to be one of the top two people out of 325 million people in the US to be considered for leader of the free world and President of the US.
 Now stay with me here but similarly, imagine that you just found out that one of your most favorite places in the world to play golf was hit by a flood and you didn’t think they were going to re-build it and then you found out they are but you have missed all the information that so many people have been following?
 The underlying question to all of these scenarios is…”What happened?
 What did I miss?
 How did we get here?”
 “How can I catch up with the information that I have clearly missed here!!”

 Admittedly, that was just a lot of work to try to get THIS point across.
 If you didn’t know we were doing updates throughout the summer on the status of the Kananaskis Country Golf Course restoration (or if you did but were waiting for the Coles notes summary)…THIS IS IT!!!
 Congratulations!!!!
 The following blog is intended to give you a summary of the progress we have made to the Mt.
 Kidd and Mt.
 Lorette golf course restoration during the summer of 2016.